hexian000/neosocksd/API.md

 **Description**

-Run Lua code on another neosocksd and return the result.
+Low-level API to run Lua code on another neosocksd and return the result.
 On another neosocksd, the code runs in asynchronous routine.
-Therefore, you can call `await.*` functions in the code. `await.invoke` is likely to be less efficient than `neosocksd.invoke`.
+Therefore, you can call `await.*` functions in the remote code. `await.invoke` is likely to be less efficient than `neosocksd.invoke`.

 Tip: Please refer to `await.rpcall` in `libruleset.lua`.